obnoxiousnerd/obnerd.in/views/posts/how-to-keep-your-firebase-config-safe.md

 ---
-title: "How to Keep Your Firebase Project Safe and Secure from everyone"
+title: 'How to Keep Your Firebase Project Safe and Secure from everyone'
-description: "This post discusses some steps to keep a Firebase project safe and secure."
+description: 'This post discusses some steps to keep a Firebase project safe and secure.'
 date: 2020-12-18
 tags: [firebase, security, webdev, opensource]
 ---